Parking fees

 Annual county regional parks parking pass

-2024 annual passes can be purchased starting Dec.
-5, 2023 for $30 and will be valid through the 2024 calendar year, not for the 12-month period following the sale.
+2026 annual passes can be purchased starting Dec.
+8, 2025 for $40 and will be valid through the 2026 calendar year, not for the 12-month period following the sale.
 The pass will be valid for use at Frenchman’s Bar Regional Park, Lewisville Regional Park, Salmon Creek Regional Park/Klineline Pond and Vancouver Lake Regional Park.
-Pass holders will save money if they visit just one of the four parks once a month during 2024.

 Annual passes can be purchased online using either Visa or MasterCard or by calling 564.397.2285 8 am to 4 pm Monday through Thursday.